zucchinidev/services-golang/README.md

 - Business logic should be independent of delivery mechanisms
 - Enables flexibility to change protocols without affecting core functionality
 - Promotes clean separation of concerns and testability

+## Authorization

+We will associate a Private Key with our system and create a signature associated with our data.
+Every time our data changes, the signature will be different due to the relationship between data and the private key.
+The data and the signature will be converted into a Base64 Encoded Token (not encrypted, but encoded).
+We will generate a data payload, send it to the server, sign it with our private key, produce a token with information encoded in base64, and pass it to the user.
+We will instruct the user to pass this token as an authorization header.
+When the token arrives, we will verify if it is the token we produced and if it was signed with our private key.
+If not, we will take appropriate action.

+Upon completion of these steps, we will proceed with the authorization process.
+We will retrieve claims from the token to ascertain the user’s identity and delegate the authorization process to the Open Policy Agent system (https://www.openpolicyagent.org/).
+Instead of implementing the logic in GoLang, we will utilize a separate server called Rigo to execute the functionality.
+The general approach for this step involves defining middleware that establishes the necessary claims for the user to perform the endpoint operation.

+In a production system, I typically advocate against developing our own JWT system.
+Instead, I recommend using a reputable third-party service that manages user authentication, token generation, and user management.
+Our system should simply load the public keys for the private keys (pairs) and utilize those public keys for authentication purposes.
+This approach avoids the need to handle private keys directly, which poses a security concern that we prefer to avoid.
+However, for educational purposes, we will implement our own system.
+The JWT protocol serves as a fundamental framework for our system, but we will need to add additional logic to enhance its functionality.

+However, the JWT protocol authentication process alone is insufficient.
+Consider the scenario where we wish to restrict access to a user who possesses a valid token.
+While we could argue that the token has a Time-to-Live (TTL), we must wait until that expiration date.
+As an alternative and drastic measure, we could invalidate the private key and, consequently, the token.
+However, this approach would result in the non-effective invalidation of every token, which is not appropriate.
+Therefore, we require an additional step to address this issue.
+The JWT protocol authentication process is commonly referred to as Level One authentication, but it falls short of providing comprehensive security.
+After successful Level One authentication, we, after extracting the user ID from the token, typically proceed to the database verification.
+Subsequently, we verify whether the user is still enabled within the system.